finos/finos-parent-pom/README.md

 Before proceeding, please open a `TASK` issue on our INFRA Jira project, attaching the project name (github url) and your username on oss.sonatype.org; we will ask Sonatype - on your behalf - to grant you access to publish artifacts using `org.symphonyoss` groupId.

 ### Github plugins configuration
-To enable documentation publishing into github pages, you must enable the profile `-Pgithub-release`; to setup github credentials on your local workstation, follow the [Maven github plugins configuration](https://github.com/github/maven-plugins); bare in mind that `<github.global.server>github</github.global.server>` is already defined in this Parent Pom, but you can override it in your own pom, if you like
+To enable documentation publishing into github pages, you must enable the profile `-Ppublish-site`; to setup github credentials on your local workstation, follow the [Maven github plugins configuration](https://github.com/github/maven-plugins); bare in mind that `<github.global.server>github</github.global.server>` is already defined in this Parent Pom, but you can override it in your own pom, if you like

 ## Artifact Deployment